-Having begun on such a sour note, I very much hoped the rest of the afternoon would get sweeter.
-I should’ve known better.
-As I’ve already mentioned, afternoons are usually not my favorite time of the day.
+Having started on such a sour note, I really hoped the afternoon would be sweeter.
+I should have known better . . .
+As I’ve already mentioned, afternoons are not usually my favorite period of the day.
 It demands further explanation.
 If the hours between 1:00 and 5:00 PM involve a function done solely for the purpose of fiscal remuneration (i.e. ball and chain), then I’m frequently yawning and staring at the nearest clock.
-If, however, the hours can be dedicated to any one of the three important R’s we learned in school: Reading, Resting, and Recess, then it is time well spent.
-As the first and last of these were not possible on board (as I had no book), that left only napping.
-But in the blazing heat of that afternoon, even the napping was fitful at best.
+If, however, the hours can be dedicated to any one of the three important R’s we learned in school: Reading, Resting, and Recess, then it is time happily spent.
+As the first and last of these were not possible on the jangada (as I had no book), that left only napping.
+But in that blazing heat on deck, even the napping was fitful at best.

 Had I asked them to let me stay closer to the hatch, I’m sure they would have acquiesced.
 Anything to give the poor man access.
 But I didn’t want to take any chances.
 And besides, they deserved to rest in peace without having to worry about me tossing up.
 No doubt my recent disgorging was still fresh in their memories, as it was in mine.
 I could see it in their furtive glances as they quickly stuffed themselves into the hatch before I had a chance to change my mind.
 Nobody wanted a repeat performance of that, except maybe the few chub loitering opportunistically around the hull.